Arthri/Belp.Formatting/README.md

     Roslyn uses `this.camelCase`, which does have some usage, but isn't more popular than `_camelCase`.
 - `PreEvent`/`PostEvent` or `BeforeEvent`/`AfterEvent` instead of `Eventing`/`Evented`.

-Furthermore, the stance of this package on some C# disputed conventions are as follows,
+Furthermore, the opinion of this package on some disputed C# conventions are as follows,
 - Explicit type over var unless self-evident.
     ```cs
     IEnumerable<string> x = GetNames();